EmpowerPlastic/empowerchain/docs/introduction/applications.md

 The Plastic Credits module enables the creation, issuance, transfer, and retirement of plastic credits, representing the collection and proper management of plastic waste.
 Empower Platform will integrate with the plastic credits module to issue plastic credits, which can then be sold by collection organizations to individuals or businesses interested in offsetting their plastic footprint.

 ## Plastic Credit Marketplace
-In additon to the Plastic Credits module, there will, at launch, be a standalone marketplace where anyone can buy Plastic credits permissionless directly on-chain.
+In addition to the Plastic Credits module, there will, at launch, be a standalone marketplace where anyone can buy Plastic credits permissionless directly on-chain.
 In addition, the Empower Platform will integrate with the smart contract used to facilitate listings for collectors on the platform to list and manage their plastic credits on the marketplace easily.

 ## Collection Incentive Schemes
 EmpowerChain will support bespoke deposit systems for parties interested in collecting materials or products through incentives.
 EmpowerChain promotes the efficient collection, segregation, and recycling of plastic waste by facilitating various incentive schemes.
 Incentives can be monetary or gamification-based and paid in cash, vouchers, credits, or tokens.